robincernin/robincernin.github.io/content/markdown-demo.md

 title: Markdown demo
 date: 2022-06-07T10:00:31+10:00
 ---
-Here's a quick example of some Markdown text syntax and what it looks like when rendered to HTML.
+I am using my own customized Hugo theme using W3 CSS.
+If you like my theme and would like to explore more, here's a quick example of some Markdown text syntax and what it looks like when rendered to HTML.
 <!--more-->

 # Header H1